codykonior/Jojoba/README.md

         $JojobaCallback which is the name of a function (within the calling module ONLY) to which completed tests should be passed to, this is to integrate writing them out to various database locations.
 		$JojobaJenkins to enable writing Jenkins jUnit XML to disk.
+This is only required if you need to force it - it can detect Jenkins and will always write XML in those cases.
 		$JojobaThrottle to set a job count which defaults to CPU count.
 If 0, then the job system is skipped (good for debugging as otherwise a runspace job usually won't trigger an ISE breakpoint).